-dogfood in the context of the indieweb, refers to the software practice of "eating your own dog food" but in particular with using your own creations on your own personal site that you depend on, day to day.
-Beginning in 2019, the community began actively eschewing the words dogfood and selfdogfooding for the more positive framing of the phrase "eat what you cook".
+dogfood in the context of the IndieWeb was used to refer the software practice of metaphorically “eating your own dog food” in particular with using your own creations on your own personal site that you depend on, day to day, however the IndieWeb community prefers to instead use the metaphor “eat what you cook” for this encouragement.

 Since colloquial usage is a bit broader and (mis)biased toward a "a company [using] its own product", thereby implying people using work creations on work sites (rather than their own individual/personal sites), and not necessarily depending on them, it's helpful to have a more specific, more meaningful term to use in broader contexts:

 Self-associating with "dog" is possibly particularly negatively gendered and offensive in some cultures.

 - "After @Maha_Bali’s #IndieWeb NYC keynote good intentions & realities dropping words dogfooding and self-dogfooding from my vocab.
 50% of the world’s population been fighting word “bitches.”
 Don’t want to use metaphor of dogs #unboundeq (http://jgregorymcverry.com/7603-2/)" @jgmac1106 October 2, 2018

 - "A dog’s breakfast is a breakfast mistake. ...
 I seem to have a compatibility issue with the term."

 In fact, there's a quite a lot of lingo.
 Some, like selfdogfooding is pretty terriblel

 - 2013-01-03 Forrester: Product Management: Should You Eat Your Own Cooking?

 I’d like to suggest we get away from the traditional “dog food” analogy, which has its own set of connotations (including some negative ones).
 Instead, let’s replace “dog food” with “your own cooking.”